Learn Everything You Need to Know About These Common Firewood Terms!

 What is Hardwood?

-Hardwoods are great for heating your house and fueling your stove.
+Hardwood is great for heating your house and fueling your stove.
 If you’re looking for a long, lingering fire for your fireplace, you’ll want to pick a hardwood.

-Some of the most common hardwoods used for fires include oak, birch and hickory.
+The most common hardwoods used for fires include oak, birch and hickory.
 At Lumberjacks, we offer birch, hickory, oak and cherry as options for your firewood.

 What is Softwood?